tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 is shared among multiple nodes.
 This is achieved by correctly using the node identifiers in the ImportedIdentity.context construct specified in
 {{I-D.ietf-tls-external-psk-importer}}.
-One solution would be for each endpoint to select one globally unique identifier and uses it in all PSK handshakes.
+One solution would be for each endpoint to select one globally unique identifier and use it in all PSK handshakes.
 The unique identifier can, for example, be one of its MAC addresses, a 32-byte random number, or its Universally Unique IDentifier (UUID) {{RFC4122}}.
+Note that such persistent, global identifiers have privacy implications;
+see {{endpoint-privacy}}.

 Each endpoint SHOULD know the identifier of the other endpoint with which its wants to connect and SHOULD compare it with the other endpoint’s identifier used in